 Multi-terabyte Database Lab Engine instances run for many months, synchronizing changes from sources with dozens of thousand TPS, having many dozens of clones, and serving dozens of engineers simultaneously.
 With such a scale, cloning time may grow to 10-30 seconds, and the lag of applying changes from the source can grow to dozens of seconds.
 Such numbers still beat any traditional approach to organizing non-production infrastructure by all means.

-- For each Database Lab Engine instance, a separate machine is needed, either physical or virtual.
-It does not matter where the machine is located, on-premise or in clouds.
+- For each Database Lab Engine instance, having a dedicated machine is recommended, either physical or virtual:

 - For each PostgreSQL source database (most usually, production), a separate Database Lab Engine instance is recommended.
 In systems with micro-service architecture, in most cases, each service has a separate database, usually isolated (separate PostgreSQL cluster) – for each such database, it is recommended to set up a separate Database Lab Engine.

 - Machine for Database Lab Engine needs to have a separate disk partition with size enough to store Postgres directory fetched from the source.

 - With ZFS, it is highly recommended to always maintain at least 20% of free disk space.
 Note that ZFS transparently compresses data, so for a 10 TiB database, a 10 TiB disk space is usually enough.

 - Any modern Linux is supported.
 For the Enterprise version, the following systems are officially supported: